braheezy/kiesel-fork/README.md

 NOTE: Kiesel targets the master branch of Zig.
 This means that the build breaks semi-regularly, which I will usually fix as soon as I notice.

+By default code for the `Intl` will be built, which depends on `cargo` being available for the ICU4X library.
+If you don't have `cargo` installed or want to disable `Intl` functionality, build with `-Denable-int=false`.

 ## Usage

 ```text